How to Connect With Landscape - A Solo Exhibition by Parisa Karimi

 About the Artist

-As the founder and artistic director of RanGBarang Animation Studio, Karimi continues to collaborate with film and theater production teams.
-Her works have been presented at numerous international film festivals, art festivals, and theater events.
+As the artistic director of RanGBarang Studio, she also collaborates on film and theatre productions.
+Her works have been presented at numerous international festivals.

 Organizer│